LakshmiPrasath/vancouver-fountains/README.md

 Vancouver Fountain Finder
 ===================
 Find a drinking fountain in Vancouver, BC
-Data provided by the [City of Vancouver](http://data.vancouver.ca/datacatalogue/drinkingFountains.htm)
+Data (`drinkingFountains.csv`) provided by the [City of Vancouver](http://data.vancouver.ca/datacatalogue/drinkingFountains.htm) ([terms](http://vancouver.ca/your-government/terms-of-use.aspx))

+The database was imported from the csv file.
+The names of the fountains were truncated so that they are more user friendly.

 Usage:
 ------